How to Overcome a Fear of the Dentist

 Our Positive Approach to Reduce Common Dental Anxieties

 There is also the guilt or embarrassment factor that gives many people anxiety about seeing their dentist.
 Maybe it has been a long time, say over 10 years since you saw your dentist, or you have really dirty teeth or bad breath, or you need treatment that you just have not taken care of.
 Any of these cases may make you wonder if you will be made to feel guilty or worse scolded for not having taken care of any of the conditions.
 For that, we have news.

 We can guarantee you that no matter how bad or long it has been for your dental care our dentists have seen and heard worse.
-Dentists have learned that guilt or scolding methods do not work when trying to get a patient to dental health.
+Dentists have learned that worry over dental implant costs, guilt, or scolding methods do not work when trying to get a patient to dental health.
 It usually only succeeds in getting the patient to stay away longer.
 This only lets their dental health further deteriorate.
-Dentists today will work much more along the lines of co-diagnosis.
-Start by getting input from the patient as to what they have as concerns.
+Dentists today will work much more along the lines of co-diagnosis and preventive dentistry.
+We start by getting input from the patient as to what they have as concerns.
 Then educating them on exam finding and together creating a path to dental health that does not incorporate guilt or scolding.

 “All of the staff members are very kind.
 They walked me through the process and let me know everything they were going to do because they knew how nervous I was.
 They were very interested in me and asked me about things we had talked about weeks prior, at my last appointment.
 I feel as if this dentist office truly cares about their patients as people, not just a number.
 Also, if you can, I recommend you get Dr. Moore to tell you his really funny dad jokes.
 They will crack you up!” – Megan Korea

 Our Staff Works In Partnership with You